buwituze/fire_rescue_agent/README.md

 3. Navigate to the survivor's location
 4. Pick up the survivor
 5. Return to the exit door
+6. Drop-off the survivor
-6. Successfully complete the rescue
+7. Successfully complete the rescue

 **Challenges:**